 As a general rule, junk food most often refers to food with little to no nutritional value.

-These calories usually come from high fat, sugar and simple carbohydrates within the food.
+These calories usually come from the high fat content, sugar and simple carbohydrates within the food.

 No matter where it comes from, junk food contains very few vitamins and nutrients.